 Opening doors to opportunity so individuals can achieve their dreams.

 Our founder and CEO, Dr. Juan J. Sánchez, grew up in Brownsville, Texas on the border of Mexico.
 Shaped by his experiences as a young migrant worker, he grew up determined to spend his life helping as many people as he could to escape poverty through educational and other opportunities.
 His tenacity ultimately took him to Harvard University, where he was among the first Latinos to receive his doctorate from the School of Education.

 In 1987, Dr. Sánchez founded Southwest Key Programs in a basement in San Antonio, Texas with a staff of five.
-Today, that small team has grown to serve youth and their families in seven states across the U.S.
+Today, that small team has grown to serve youth and their families in eight states across the U.S.

 Fast Facts about Southwest Key